 - Women who smoke during pregnancy are more likely to have a baby with a lower birth weight.

 - Smoking also makes it harder for you to recover from your pregnancy.

 Drugs that are not prescribed by a doctor (including street drugs) can be dangerous for you to take at any point in your life.

 You should also cut down on caffeine when you are trying to get pregnant.
-Women who consume more than 2 cups of coffee or 5 cans of soda a day may have a harder time getting pregnant and a greater chance of miscarriage.
+Women who daily consume more than 2 cups of coffee or 5 cans of soda that contains caffeine may have a harder time getting pregnant and a greater chance of miscarriage.